PERC Reporting Standard: PERC Committee

-The Pan-European Reserves & Resources Reporting Committee - PERC is the organisation responsible for setting standards for public reporting of exploration results, mineral resources, and mineral reserves by companies listed on markets in Europe.
+The Pan-European Reserves & Resources Reporting Committee – PERC is the organisation responsible for setting standards for public reporting of exploration results, mineral resources, and mineral reserves by companies listed on European markets.

 PERC is formally registered as a legal entity (a not-for-profit organisation) in Brussels, at the office of one of its parent organisations, the European Federation of Geologists.

-PERC is a constituent member of the Committee for Mineral Reserves International Reporting Standards - CRIRSCO and is the European equivalent of JORC in Australasia, CIM in Canada, SAMREC in South Africa and similar reserves standards bodies elsewhere.
+PERC is a constituent member of the Committee for Mineral Reserves International Reporting Standards – CRIRSCO and is the European equivalent of JORC in Australasia, CIM in Canada, SAMREC in South Africa and similar reserves standards bodies elsewhere.
 National Instrument 43-101, the legislation which specifies 'Standards of Disclosure' for Mineral Projects within Canada, is broadly comparable to the CRIRSCO reporting codes and standards.

 PERC comprises a number of 'Participating Organisations', each of which has a right to nominate members onto the committee.
 The current member organisations of PERC are: